Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Introduction

 \section{Introduction}

 Dirac delta potentials, also known as point interactions in general, are among the exactly solvable classes of potentials studied from both physical and mathematical points of view.
-A detailed review and history of the subject together with their mathematically rigorous constructions and spectral properties are given in the monographs \cite{Albeverio2012solvable, AlbeverioKurasov}.
+A detailed review of the subject together with their mathematically rigorous constructions as well as spectral properties are given in the monographs \cite{Albeverio2012solvable, AlbeverioKurasov}.

-Extension of such singular class of delta potentials to the ones supported by a sphere is formally studied in several quantum mechanics textbooks \cite{Demkov, Gottfried, Griffiths}.
-A precise mathematical treatment of the so-called delta shell potentials is first given in \cite{AntoineGesztesyShabani}, where the addition of a delta potential supported by a point to the center of the sphere is also included in the zero angular momentum sector $l=0$.
-Actually, more general and systematic studies are later developed and they are known as the leaky quantum graphs, where the support of the delta potentials are considered to be a curve or surface \cite{exner2001geometrically, exner2002curvature, exner2002bound, Exner}.
-The generalizations to delta functions supported on curves and surfaces embedded in manifolds are presented in the works \cite{burak1, burak2}.
-Such singular interactions are recently studied numerically \cite{maioli2018exact, azado2021quantum} as a model for circular/spherical billiards.
-Higher dimensional delta shell type of interactions have been also studied in the literature from the differential equations point of view \cite{Demiralp2003properties} using the partial wave analysis.
-Small geometric deformations of the support of the delta potentials recently attract some attention \cite{exner2009geometric}, where the area preserving small deformations can give rise to the isolated eigenvalues.
-Furthermore, the scattering theory for delta-potentials supported by locally deformed planes is constructed in \cite{CacciapuotiFermiPosilicano}.
+Extension of point delta potentials to the ones whose support is a sphere - known as the delta shell potentials - is formally presented in some quantum mechanics textbooks \cite{Demkov, Gottfried, Griffiths}, but its first precise mathematical treatment is given in \cite{AntoineGesztesyShabani} to the best of our knowledge.
+In that work, an additional delta potential supported by a point at the center of the sphere is also discussed in the zero angular momentum sector $l=0$.
+Such circular/spherical singular interactions, also considered to be models for circular/spherical quantum billiards are studied analytically and numerically recently \cite{maioli2018exact, azado2021quantum}.
+Their higher dimensional generalization has been worked out in the literature from the point of view of differential equations \cite{Demiralp2003properties} using the partial wave analysis.
+In addition to these specific geometrical objects as the supports of delta function, more complicated contact type interactions are studied by considering some regular curves or surfaces.
+The Schr\"{o}dinger operators or Hamiltonians for such class of singular interactions are formally given by